Verizon Communications (NYSE:VZ) Issues FY 2022 Earnings Guidance

 Analysts Set New Price Targets

-Several research analysts have weighed in on VZ shares.
-Deutsche Bank Aktiengesellschaft dropped their price objective on shares of Verizon Communications from $59.00 to $58.00 in a research note on Tuesday, July 19th.
-UBS Group dropped their price objective on shares of Verizon Communications from $57.00 to $47.00 and set a neutral rating on the stock in a research note on Monday, July 25th.
-Barclays dropped their price target on shares of Verizon Communications from $48.00 to $40.00 and set an equal weight rating on the stock in a research note on Thursday, September 29th.
-Morgan Stanley dropped their price target on shares of Verizon Communications from $60.00 to $58.00 and set an equal weight rating on the stock in a research note on Monday, July 25th.
-Finally, Scotiabank lowered shares of Verizon Communications from a sector outperform rating to a sector perform rating in a research note on Friday, July 22nd.
-Two analysts have rated the stock with a sell rating, thirteen have issued a hold rating and five have assigned a buy rating to the stock.
-According to data from MarketBeat.com, the company has an average rating of Hold and a consensus target price of $52.00.
+VZ has been the topic of a number of recent research reports.
+Bank of America cut Verizon Communications from a buy rating to a neutral rating and reduced their price objective for the company from $64.00 to $51.00 in a research note on Thursday, July 28th.
+Credit Suisse Group cut their target price on Verizon Communications to $43.00 in a research note on Thursday.
+StockNews.com upgraded shares of Verizon Communications from a hold rating to a buy rating in a report on Thursday, October 13th.
+Oppenheimer upgraded shares of Verizon Communications from a market perform rating to an outperform rating and set a $50.00 target price for the company in a report on Thursday, October 6th.
+Finally, Citigroup lowered their target price on shares of Verizon Communications from $48.00 to $39.00 and set a neutral rating for the company in a report on Tuesday.
+Two equities research analysts have rated the stock with a sell rating, fourteen have assigned a hold rating and six have assigned a buy rating to the company.
+According to data from MarketBeat.com, the company presently has a consensus rating of Hold and a consensus target price of $48.60.

-Several large investors have recently modified their holdings of VZ.
-BCK Partners Inc. bought a new stake in Verizon Communications in the 1st quarter valued at $2,101,000.
-Axiom Financial Strategies LLC lifted its holdings in shares of Verizon Communications by 8.9% during the 1st quarter.
-Axiom Financial Strategies LLC now owns 5,980 shares of the cell phone carrier’s stock worth $279,000 after acquiring an additional 487 shares during the period.
-Ergoteles LLC lifted its holdings in shares of Verizon Communications by 174.0% during the 1st quarter.
-Ergoteles LLC now owns 91,776 shares of the cell phone carrier’s stock worth $4,675,000 after acquiring an additional 58,283 shares during the period.
-Mackenzie Financial Corp lifted its holdings in shares of Verizon Communications by 10.5% during the 1st quarter.
-Mackenzie Financial Corp now owns 1,194,111 shares of the cell phone carrier’s stock worth $60,828,000 after acquiring an additional 113,032 shares during the period.
-Finally, First Western Trust Bank bought a new position in shares of Verizon Communications during the 1st quarter worth about $567,000.
-62.83% of the stock is owned by institutional investors.
+Large investors have recently modified their holdings of the company.
+Worth Asset Management LLC purchased a new position in shares of Verizon Communications during the 1st quarter valued at $58,000.
+Shepherd Financial Partners LLC lifted its stake in Verizon Communications by 9.2% in the 1st quarter.
+Shepherd Financial Partners LLC now owns 4,447 shares of the cell phone carrier’s stock worth $224,000 after purchasing an additional 373 shares in the last quarter.
+Axiom Financial Strategies LLC lifted its stake in Verizon Communications by 8.9% in the 1st quarter.
+Axiom Financial Strategies LLC now owns 5,980 shares of the cell phone carrier’s stock worth $279,000 after purchasing an additional 487 shares in the last quarter. qPULA Trading Management LP purchased a new stake in Verizon Communications in the 1st quarter worth $290,000.
+Finally, Wsfs Capital Management LLC lifted its stake in Verizon Communications by 26.7% in the 1st quarter.
+Wsfs Capital Management LLC now owns 5,702 shares of the cell phone carrier’s stock worth $290,000 after purchasing an additional 1,200 shares in the last quarter.
+Hedge funds and other institutional investors own 62.83% of the company’s stock.

 Verizon Communications Company Profile